Ben105m/rtd-tutorial/docs/source/exemple1.rst

                          AssemblyPitch = 8.466*2.54,
                          ActiveHeight = 144*2.54)

 This line gives to PyDrag the pin layout and different assembly dimensions in order to represent the assembly geometry.
+The factor 2.54 is used to convert inches into centimeters.

 .. code-block:: python
   :caption: Calculation of assembly power density